mearashadowfax/GuardianChrono/README.md

 You can then interact with the bot in a Telegram chat.

 ## Usage
-This bot has the following functions:
+This Telegram bot offers the following features:
+1. Find local time: Send the name of a city and receive the current time in that city.
-1. Get user's timezone: Send the name of a city to the bot and it will return the name of the timezone for that city.
-For example, send "New York" to the bot and it will reply with "America/New_York".
+2. Get city timezone: Send the name of a city and receive the name of the timezone for that city.
-2. Convert time to user's timezone: Send a time and the name of the city to the bot and it will convert the time to the user's local timezone.
-For example, send "12:00 pm New York" to the bot and it will reply with the time in the user's local timezone.
+3. Convert time: Send a time and the name of a city to convert the time to the user's local timezone.
-3. Find the local time of a city: Send the name of a city to the bot and it will reply with the current time in the local timezone of that city.
-For example, send "Paris" to the bot and it will reply with the current time in Paris.
+4. Compare time difference: Easily compare the time difference between two cities.

+To use any of these features, simply tap the corresponding button.
+The bot will provide a quick and easy way to access time zone information.
 ## Contributing
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 You can also create an issue to report bugs or suggest new features.